djeada/Databases-Notes/notes/10_nosql_databases/02_types_of_nosql_databases.md

 ## Types of NoSQL databases
-NoSQL databases are non-relational databases designed for handling various types of data
+NoSQL databases are non-relational databases designed for handling various types of data.

 ## Key-Value Stores
 - Stores data as key-value pairs